-In addition, d-aspartic acid plays a role in the release of vasopressin.
-And a hormone, vasopressin helps the kidneys retain water and increase blood pressure when necessary.
+In addition, d-aspartic acid plays a role in the release of the hormone, vasopressin.
+Vasopressin helps the kidneys retain water and increase blood pressure when necessary.

-Moreover, DAA also plays a role in the secretion of the following three hormones: prolactin luteinizing hormone, and growth hormone.
+DAA also plays a role in the secretion of the following three hormones: prolactin, luteinizing hormone, and growth hormone.

 Again, hormones regulate several of your body’s functions.
 This includes sleep, blood pressure and heart rate and energy, among several others.